A Manopt problem

 Usually, such a problem is determined by the manifold or domain of the optimisation and the objective with all its properties used within an algorithm, see The Objective.
 For that one can just use

-The exception to these are the primal dual-based solvers (Chambolle-Pock and the PD Semi-smooth Newton), which both need two manifolds as their domains, hence there also exists a
+The primal dual-based solvers (Chambolle-Pock and the PD Semi-smooth Newton), both need two manifolds as their domains, hence there also exists a

 Manopt.TwoManifoldProblemType